-The new McAfee WebAdivsor is an add-on that comes with a customers installation of McAfee Internet Security.
-WebAdvisor provides useful features to keep users safe while they search the web, including security checks as well as search, download, and password security protection.
+The new McAfee WebAdvisor is an add-on that comes with a customer's installation of McAfee Internet Security.
+WebAdvisor provides useful features to keep users safe while they search the web, including security checks, search, download, and password security protection.
 WebAdvisor replaces the McAfee SiteAdvisor with new features and a better user experience.

 Please note: McAfee WebAdvisor is only available for Windows PC's running Windows Vista or newer operating systems.

 Windows 10 Users: Please note that the McAfee WebAdvisor feature is not currently compatible with the new Microsoft Edge browser included in Windows 10.

 WebAdvisor is still compatible with Mozilla Firefox and Google Chrome in Windows 10.

 WebAdvisor in Internet Explorer is now “toolbar-less” and is integrated in to IE’s own Tools menu.
 Clicking “McAfee WebAdvisor…” from the Tools menu will bring you to its options page (see below).
 McAfee WebAdvisor is no longer listed in IE’s “Manage Add-ons” section.
 The only way to disable/remove WebAdvisor from IE is to completely uninstall the feature, from the Windows Control Panel (see uninstalling WebAdvisor section).

 The WebAdvisor Add-on is placed at the top right of the toolbar, to the right of the Firefox Menu button.
 The location of the WebAdvisor button is not customizable, like most other Firefox Add-ons.
 Within the Firefox Add-ons menu, WebAdvisor can be disabled for the Firefox browser.